Fear: Anti-Semitism in Poland after Auschwitz: Content

-According to a Piast Institute online summary, Gross concludes by writing that some Poles, especially in rural areas, participated in the Nazi wartime effort to annihilate and despoil the Jews, which was the cause of postwar anti-Semitism in Poland.
+According to a Piast Institute online summary, Gross concludes by writing that some Poles, especially in rural areas, participated in the Nazi wartime effort to annihilate and despoil the Jews, which was the cause of postwar antisemitism in Poland.
 The fear of punishment for their own crimes, according to Gross, was what drove them to continue attacking Jews after the war.
 Historian David Engel describes the following quote as a "summation of [Gross'] basic thesis:"

 We must seek the reasons for the novel, virulent quality of postwar anti-Semitism in Poland not in collective hallucinations nor in prewar attitudes, but in actual experiences acquired during the war years....
 Living Jews embodied the massive failure of character and reason on the part of their Polish neighbors and constituted by mere presence both a reminder and a threat that they might need to account for themselves.

 The Polish version of Fear differed from its English original because Gross assumed that his Polish readers were familiar with the tragic history of wartime Poland.
 The first chapter of the English version was replaced by a chapter documenting Polish awareness of the genocide of the Jews.
 Fear includes several photographs taken by Julia Pirotte.